teuben/GBT-EDGE-HI/README2025.md

 - 43 in total
      - 7 non-detections (to be confirmed)
      - 7 weak (to be confirmed)
+     - one in common with 2015 data (NGC 2xxx, right smack with GPS)

 - BW = 187.5 MHz; 32768 channels; channels 1.208 km/s at HI